How to Upload Your Art on Redbubble (Tips for New Sellers)

 Be Patient and Consistent

 I cannot describe how important it is to be consistent with creating and uploading designs on Redbubble.
-I have made a mistake by uploading 10 designs, let it be for a few months, and hoping for quick money in the past.
+I have made a mistake by uploading 10 designs, letting it be for a few months, and hoping for quick money in the past.

 The reality is far from such thinking.